muhme/quote_wordpress/tests/README.md

 host$ npx playwright test
 ```

-Different options can used like `--ui` for interactive UI mode, see [Playwright command line otions](https://playwright.dev/docs/test-cli)
+Various options can used, such as `--ui` for interactive UI mode, see [Playwright command line otions](https://playwright.dev/docs/test-cli).